Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

 If $e$ is not in the boundary of $P$, then

-\end{lemma} \begin{proof} There are two types of situations in which the plaquette operators $F_P^\varphi$ and the edge operators $E_e^a$ can have a non-trivially intersecting support.
-Either the edge $e$ is in the boundary of the plaquette $P$, or it is not but some of the edges in the path connecting the base-point of a plaquette, say $Q$, which is adjacent to the edge $e$, with the starting vertex of $e$ lie in the boundary of $P$.
-In the latter case, any of the plaquette operators $F_P^\varphi$ commutes with any of the edge operators $E_e^a$ because each edge in the common support is oppositely oriented relative to the plaquettes $P$ and $Q$ and, hence, the operators are defined in terms of different-sided (that is, one of them left and the other right) co-multiplication of the Hopf algebra $H$ associated to such an edge.
-Therefore they commute with each other for any $a \in A$ and $\varphi \in H^*$.
+\end{lemma} \begin{proof} {We refer to Figure \ref{fig:edge-plaquettes}.} There are two types of situations in which the plaquette operators $F_P^\varphi$ and the edge operators $E_e^a$ can have a non-trivially intersecting support.
+Either the edge $e$ is in the boundary of the plaquette $P$, this is case (i).
+Or it is not, but some edge in the path connecting the base-point of a plaquette, say $Q$, which is adjacent to the edge $e$, with the starting vertex of $e$ lie in the boundary of $P$.
+This is case (ii).
+We deal with the cases separately.

-We may thus for the rest of the proof assume that $e$ lies in the boundary of $P$.
+{Case (ii):} Let us refer to Figure \ref{fig:edge-plaquettes}.
+Let us see why and also, in order to treat other orientation conventions that: